MinhuiLIANG/SmartEats-MultiLLM-Backend/README.md

 ## Backend of SmartEats based on Multi-LLM workflow [cui-25-short paper]
 This repo includes the backend of a conversational dietary recommender system powered by a multi-LLM workflow.
-The workflow is pre-defined.
-The workflow looks like this:
+The workflow is pre-defined (see the figure below).

 ![image](MainFigure.png)